hasanm5583/sep10-freedom-project/prep/content.md

 ## Part B: possible future technology
-* Brain computer interface
+* ## Brain computer interface
   * It's already being developed the two types are invasive and non-invasive but only record signals and thoughts
-  * I want A BCI to be able
+  * I want A BCI to be able send brain signals to  parts of the body that aren't recieveing the signals they need to function properly which is the casuse of Cerebral Palsy
+  * ## A smaller version of the exoskeleton
+* Has the same supports the exoskeleton has except that it's smaller kind of like a computer that can be on a big laptop or a small phone.